kubeflow/kubeflow/components/example-notebook-servers/README.md

-# Kubeflow Example Notebook Servers
+# Example Notebook Servers

-**These dockerfiles and the resulting images are provided as examples only.**
-**These images do not (yet) undergo automated testing and are only briefly** **tested manually.
-As such, these images are not guaranteed to contain no problems.**
-**If you do encounter a problem in one of these images, we greatly appreciate** **contributions to further improve these images.**
+**DISCLAIMER:** The Notebooks Working Group provides these Dockerfiles and their images as examples only, they are not tested with our CI/CD pipelines and are not certified to work in every situation.
+As such, issues related to these images will be dealt with in a best efforts approach.
+The Notebooks Working Group will work on officially supporting some of these Notebook Server images in the near future.
+If you do encounter a problem in one of these images, contributions and issue reports are greatly appreciated.

 ## Introduction